-Keep a pillow between your legs when lying on your back.
-Try to keep the operated leg positioned on the bed so the kneecap and toes are pointed to the ceiling.
+While in bed, wear your knee immobolizer to keep your knee straight.
+Try to keep the operated leg positioned in bed so the kneecap and toes are pointed to the ceiling.
 Try not to let your toes roll inward or outward.
-A blanket or towel roll on the outside of the leg may help you maintain this position.